 I was out for a run on the trail the other day when I came up behind an older gentleman wearing a shiny blue baseball jacket and ball cap, strolling, as many men his age do, with both hands clasped together behind his back.

-He heard me coming (my gasping for air was hard to miss…) and turned to acknowledge me with a gentle smile, and a polite tip of his cap.
+He heard me coming (my gasping for air was hard to miss…) and turned to acknowledge me with a kind smile and tip of his cap.
 I returned the gesture then melted a little inside thinking about what a precious Grandpa he probably is to some cute family.

 As I continued on I couldn’t help but think about my own Grandpa, on my Mom’s side.
 (My Dad’s Dad died before I was born.)
 He passed away almost 10 years ago, and while I pray for him every night, it had been a long time since I really thought about him.